 As your own boss, once you are established, you may pick and choose your own projects or work as much as you want, however, at times, you may lose jobs if someone else’s bid is lower.
 In addition, depending on your interest, you may prefer to specialize in one concentration of remodeling such as, residential kitchens, commercial restrooms or in historical preservation, just to name a few.
 However, to maximize profits, you may want to make it a point to work on all types of projects, so more customers will find your services useful.

 Interior design has its pros and cons, like most any other career field, however, if you have a genuine love for decorating, follow your ambitions and trust that your educational degree, hard work and determination will allow you the career of your dreams.
-If you would like to learn more about this field, please see our list of the Top Online Schools for Interior Design Programs.
+If you would like to learn more about this field, please see our list of the Best Online Schools for Bachelor’s in Interior Design Programs.